 Astarte is connected with fertility, sexuality, and war.
 Her symbols are the lion, the horse, the sphinx, the dove, and a star within a circle indicating the planet Venus.
 Pictorial representations often show her naked.

 Other major centers of Astarte’s worship are Sidon, Tyre, and Byblos.
 Coins from Sidon portray a chariot in which a globe appears, presumably a stone representing Astarte.
 In Sidon, she shared a temple with Eshmun.
 At Beirut coins show Poseidon, Astarte, and Eshmun worshipped together.

 Other faith centers were Cytherea, Malta, and Eryx in Sicily from which she became known to the Romans as Venus.
-A bilingual inscription on the Pyrgi Tablets dating to about 500 BC found near Caere in Etruria equates Astarte with Etruscan Uni-Astre that is, Juno.
 At Carthage Astarte was worshipped alongside the goddess Tanit.

 The Syrian goddess Atargatis (Semitic form ‘Atar‘atah) was generally equated with Astarte and the first element of the name appears to be related to the name Astarte.

 Astarte in Ugarit

 Astarte appears in Ugaritic texts under the name ‘Athtart’, but is of little importance in those texts.
 ‘Athtart and ‘Anat together hold back Ba‘al from attacking the other deities.
 Astarte also asks Ba‘al to “scatter” Yamm “Sea” after Ba‘al’s victory.
 ‘Athtart is called the “Face of Ba‘al”.